 In case of intermediate and small mergers, upon completion of the merger investigation, the Competition Commission will issue a certificate approving the merger, approving the merger subject to conditions or prohibiting a merger.
 In terms of Section 16(1)(a) of the Act, if the Competition Commission takes a decision, with which the merging parties do not agree, they can appeal the decision before the Competition Tribunal.
 And if the decision that is taken by the Tribunal is still agreeable to the merging parties, they can appeal before the Competition Appeal Court.

 The business can request for a pre-notification meeting with the manager of Mergers and Acquisition division to obtain any other necessary guidance related to merger procedure.
-The relevant contact person is Ms Lebogang Mabidikane and her contact details are as follows:
+The relevant contact person is Ms Lebohang Mabidikane and his contact details are as follows: